QUALITY BY DESIGN APPROACH TO OPTIMIZE OSMOTICALLY CONTROLLED DRUG DELIVERY SYSTEMHTML Full Text

 |Parameters||Formulation code F6|

 |Drug content||99.98 ± 0.018||99.89 ± 0.62||99.85 ± 0.43||98.82 ± 0.34||97.11 ± 0.14|

 |% Drug Release||98.56 ± 0.82||97.57 ± 0.79||97.18 ± 0.84||96.96 ± 0.88||96.90 ± 0.32|

 CONCLUSION: The desired release of Garcinia indica from CPOP was achieved through careful monitoring of the selected formulation variables- such as the level of an osmotic agent in the core, membrane weight gain, and level of pore former in the membrane.
 The drug release was inversely proportional to the membrane weight gain but directly related to the initial level of pore former in the membrane.
 Drug release from the developed formulations was independent of pH and agitation intensity.
-It was concluded that QbD approach was successfully implemented for the optimization of tablets based on the osmotic drug delivery system to achieve colonic delivery.
+It was concluded that factorial design was a successful tool for the optimization of tablets based on the osmotic drug delivery system to achieve colonic delivery.

 ACKNOWLEDGEMENT: I wish to express my sincere gratitude to Principal Dr. (Mrs.) Kiran Bhise and the Management of M.C.E.
 Society's Allana College of Pharmacy, Pune, for allowing me to carry out the research work and for their support throughout the work.
 I would like to express my gratitude towards Dr. Vijayalakshmi Prakya, Principal, Teegala Krishna Reddy College of Pharmacy, Hyderabad, and Jawaharlal Nehru Technical University, Hyderabad, Telangana, India for continuous support and guidance.